ImplFerris/pico-pico/src/joystick/adc-values-to-ubs-serial.md

-## Sending Joystick Movement ADC Values to USB Serial
+# Sending Joystick ADC Values to USB Serial (RP-HAL)

-In this program, we'll observe how joystick movement affects ADC values in real time.
-We will connect the Raspberry Pi Pico with the joystick and set up USB serial communication.
-If you're not sure how to set up USB Serial, check the [USB Serial](../usb-serial/index.md) section.
+In the previous chapter, we used Embassy to read joystick ADC values and print them using logging.
+In the first version of this book, I was using RP-HAL while exploring and learning the ecosystem.
+I do not want to throw away that material, as it may still be useful for understanding older code or different approaches.

-As you move the joystick, the corresponding ADC values will be printed in the system.
-You can compare these values with the [previous Movement and ADC Diagram](./movement-and-12-bit-adc-value.md);they should approximately match the values shown.
-Pressing the joystick knob will print **"Button Pressed"** along with the current coordinates.
+This chapter shows the same joystick ADC example implemented using RP-HAL and USB serial.
+If you are not interested in the RP-HAL version, you can skip this chapter.

-### Project from template
+## Project from template

 To set up the project, run:
 ```sh